mcoltmanns/tinyjson/README.md

 `struct jmember` holds a key-value pair where the key is a string, and the value is any `jvalue`

 Better docs will arrive someday!
-In the meantime, please check out my other stuff and let me know what I could be doing better.
+In the meantime, please check out my other stuff and let me know what I could be doing better :)